 9. Add Flaxseeds or Chia Seeds

-These seeds are rich in fiber and healthy fats.
+These seeds are rich in fibre and healthy fats.

 They add bulk to the stool and make it easier to pass.